opentracing/opentracing.io/use-cases.md

 **OSS Services**: Beyond embedded libraries, entire OSS services may adopt OpenTracing to integrate with distributed traces initiating in – or propagating to – other processes in a larger distributed system.
 For instance, an HTTP load balancer may use OpenTracing to decorate requests, or a distributed key:value store may use OpenTracing to explain the performance of reads and writes.

-**RPC/IPC Frameworks**: Any subsystem tasked with crossing process boundaries may use OpenTracing to standardize the format of tracing state as it injects into and extracts from various wire formats and protocols.
+**RPC/IPC Frameworks**: Any subsystem tasked with crossing process boundaries may use OpenTracing to standardize the format of tracing state as it injects into and joins from various wire formats and protocols.

 All of the above should be able to use OpenTracing to describe and propagate distributed traces **without knowledge of the underlying OpenTracing implementation**.